Not All Dependencies are Equal: An Empirical Study on Production Dependencies in NPM: Results

 \textbf{Finding 5: The majority of production dependencies (51.8\%) are transitive dependencies.} Looking at the Transitive columns of Table \ref{tab:bundled_characteristics}, we notice that 51.8\% of production dependencies are dependencies of their direct project dependencies.
 These results suggest that developers may not have control over the majority of production dependencies.
 Naturally, a transitive dependency can only be released to production if the original dependency is also released to production.
 Hence, developers should be extra careful when selecting production dependencies, preferably by selecting packages that have little to no production dependencies on their own, to reduce the attack surface through vulnerable dependencies.

 \textbf{Finding 6: The 237 production dependencies come from 183 unique \npm packages.
-From these, 43 are sometimes not used in production in other projects.} To put things in perspective, our dataset contains 1,269 unique npm packages.
+From these, 43 are sometimes not used in production in other projects.} To put things in perspective, we evaluate the number of unique \npm packages in our dataset by grouping the packages by name and obtain 1,269 unique \npm packages.
 From this, we find that 1,086 (85.6\%) are never used in production since they offer functionalities that are development-only.
 For example, \texttt{eslint} installed in 79 projects, is a static code analysis tool that is used to identify problematic patterns found in JavaScript code, \texttt{@babel/core} installed in 70 projects, is a command line interface tool that facilitates working with \texttt{babel}, and \texttt{rollup} installed in 65 projects, is a build tool for JavaScript projects.

-For the rest of the packages, we find that 183 are used in production at least once.
-Taking a closer look at the production packages, we find that 140 (76.5\%) are always used in production when installed in a project and that such packages do not occur frequently.
+For the rest of the packages, we find that 183 packages are used in production at least once.
+Taking a closer look at the production packages, we find that 140 (76.5\%) packages are always used in production when installed in a project and that such packages do not occur frequently.
 In fact, they occur at most in 2 different projects and are installed as runtime dependencies.
 For example, \texttt{is-promise}, a library that tests whether an object is a \texttt{promises-a+} promise, \texttt{query-string}, a library that parses and stringifies URL query strings, and \texttt{react-fast-compare}, a library that provides specific handling of fast deep equality comparison for React, are all installed in 2 projects, and used in production 100\% of the time they are installed.